VCCT-CLDV6211-2025-G3/ST10280758_EventEase_Part1/EventEase/README.md

 ## Overview
 EventEase is a web-based application built with ASP.NET Core and Entity Framework Core to manage venue bookings.
 It supports CRUD operations for venues, events, and bookings, using a SQL Server LocalDB database (`EventEaseDB`) on `(localdb)\mssqllocaldb`).
 The system prevents double bookings and is designed for efficient event scheduling with flexible deployment options.
+Please note to select the "Part2" branch for the latest version of the code, as this branch contains the most recent updates and features.
+The "Part1" branch is an earlier version and may not include the latest enhancements or bug fixes.

 ### Features
 - **Venues**: Add, view, edit, and delete venues (name, location, capacity, optional image URL).